A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Tartu for Nightlife, Backpackers, Food, and Old Town

 Riga is a fun place to experience.
 Travelers enjoy the nightlife and food when visiting the destination of Riga.
 Lots of people come for the nightlife.
 Visiting the old town is also a must.
 Most people find that five days is more than enough time to see everything.

-You'll find nightlife around the intellectual destination of Tartu.
+You'll find nightlife around the historical destination of Tartu.
 This university town offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 A week in Riga or Tartu?